michalispap/Digital-Clock/README.md

 # Digital-Clock
-A very small and simple piece of code for creating a digital clock using Python's standard GUI: TkInter.
+Very few lines of code for creating a digital clock using Python's standard GUI: TkInter.